Rosebys

-Rosebys was a retail chain, consisting of over 300 soft-furnishing stores across the United Kingdom.
+Rosebys was a British retail chain, consisting of over 300 soft-furnishing stores across the United Kingdom.

 Rosebys sold bedding, curtains, bathroom textiles, and other products.
-In September 2008 it was announced that Rosebys had become a victim of the recession caused by the 2008 credit crunch and had been placed into administration.
-As of 2022, the defunct brand is still owned by Indian manufacturing company, GHCL Limited, who have owned the chain since 2006.
+In September 2008 it was announced that Rosebys had become a victim of the recession caused by the 2008 financial crisis and had been placed into administration.

+As of 2024, the defunct brand is still owned by Indian manufacturing company, GHCL Limited, who bought the chain in June 2006.